agnaousa/merge-media/MAKE_COM_INTEGRATION.md

-# How to Use This Audio/Video Merger with Background Sound & Captions in Make.com
+# How to Use This Audio/Video Merger with TTS, Background Sound & Captions in Make.com

-This guide explains how to integrate the GitHub Actions workflow for merging audio and video files with background sound and caption support using Make.com scenarios.
+This guide explains how to integrate the GitHub Actions workflow for merging audio and video files with **ElevenLabs Text-to-Speech**, background sound, and caption support using Make.com scenarios.

+## 🆕 New Features

+- **🤖 ElevenLabs TTS Integration**: Generate high-quality speech from text
+- **🎵 Background Sound Control**: Add ambient music with volume control
+- **📝 Dynamic Captions**: Customizable text overlays with positioning
+- **🔄 Smart Audio Priority**: TTS → Base64 → URL → Local file

 ## Overview

 This workflow can:
+- **Generate AI speech** from text using ElevenLabs TTS
 - Merge audio files with video files
 - Add background sound/music with volume control
 - Add text captions with customizable positioning and styling